Ph.D. in Education, Concentration in Counselor Education and Supervision

-- Required Virtual Interviews for select Prospective Students will be on Friday February 5, 2021 from 9 a.m to 5 p.m.
+- Required on-campus interviews for select Prospective Students will be on Friday, January 26, 2024 from 9 a.m to 5 p.m.
 Please mark your calendars now to make sure you are available.

 - General admission requirements of the VCU Graduate School

 - Three letters of recommendation addressing the student’s potential for graduate study in education

 - A personal interview and additional writing sample (may be requested)

 - Professional vitae/resume

 FOR MORE IN-DEPTH INFO